 Ever heard of the Kakadu plum?
 What about one of its many other names: billy goat plum, gubinge, green plum, wild plum, murunga, manmohpan, and marnybi?

 I hadn’t either until — with the recent surge of interest in consuming more immune-boosting vitamin C — I began to deep dive into plant-based sources of this vital nutrient.
 Outside of cooking, the Kakadu is an extraordinarily healthy food, filled with antioxidants, phytonutrients, and all kinds of nutrients.

 Let’s take a journey through the world of Kakadu plums!

 What are Kakadu Plums?

-While this fruit may have plum in its name, the Kakadu is actually closely related to almonds and grows almost exclusively in the “Eucalypt open woodlands across Northwestern Australia.”
+While this fruit may have a plum in its name, the Kakadu is closely related to almonds and grows almost exclusively in the “Eucalypt open woodlands across Northwestern Australia.”
 The fruit is rather small, — the size of an “olive or cherry” — has a “pale green” coloring with a “stone in the center,” and has been described to have a fibrous texture with a “tart, bitter taste.”

 In Australia, this sweet fruit is oftentimes used in preserves, sauces, chutneys, and juices, yet in traditional medicine, “Kakadu plums were used to treat colds, the flu, and headaches,” as well as used as an “antiseptic or soothing balm for the limbs.”